Radix-Live/radix-java-common/babylon-core-client/docs/TransactionApi.md

 > TransactionPreviewResponse transactionPreviewPost(transactionPreviewRequest)

-Transaction Preview
+Transaction Preview V1

 Preview a transaction against the latest network state, and returns the preview receipt.
+If the node has enabled it, you may be able to also preview against recent network state.
+For V2 transactions (and beyond) the &#x60;/preview-v2&#x60; endpoint should be used instead.

 ### Example